Driftmark

-"Driftmark" is the seventh episode of the first season of the HBO fantasy drama television series House of the Dragon.
-It first aired on October 2, 2022.
-It was written by Kevin Lau, and directed by Miguel Sapochnik.
+"Driftmark" is the seventh episode of the first season of the fantasy drama television series House of the Dragon, a prequel to Game of Thrones.
+The episode was written by Kevin Lau and directed by showrunner and executive producer Miguel Sapochnik.
+It first aired on HBO and HBO Max on October 2, 2022.

-The plot follows Laena Velaryon's funeral at Driftmark; Aemond claiming Laena's dragon Vhagar which led to a fight between him and Baela, Rhaena, Jacerys and Lucerys, resulting in Aemond losing his left eye; and continued speculation surrounding Rhaenyra and Laenor's sons as bastards.
+The plot follows Laena Velaryon's funeral at Driftmark; Aemond claiming Laena's dragon Vhagar which leads to a fight between him and Baela, Rhaena, Jacaerys and Lucerys, resulting in Aemond losing his left eye; and continued speculation surrounding Rhaenyra and Laenor's sons as bastards.

-It received highly positive reviews from critics, who praised Sapochnik's direction, the opening funeral scene, Aemond claiming Vhagar, the fight between Aemond and other children, the midnight confrontation, the closing plot twist, and performances of the cast, particularly Olivia Cooke's.
+In the United States, the episode achieved a viewership of nearly 1.9 million during its premiere night on linear television alone.
+It received highly positive reviews from critics, who praised Sapochnik's direction, the opening funeral scene, Aemond claiming Vhagar, the fight between Aemond and other children, the midnight confrontation, the closing plot twist, and performances of the cast, particularly Olivia Cooke.
 Nevertheless, some critics took issue with the lighting, dubbing the night scene unduly dark.

 Plot

 King Viserys and his court attend Lady Laena Velaryon's funeral in Driftmark.
 While there, Rhaenyra, secretly grieving her paramour Ser Harwin Strong's death, is reunited with her uncle and Laena's widower, Daemon.
-Daemon and Viserys are also reunited, though Daemon declines to reconcile and return to King's Landing.
-Larys Strong, the new Lord of Harrenhal, also attends.
+Daemon and Viserys are also reunited, though Daemon declines to reconcile with his brother and return to King's Landing.
+Larys Strong, the new Lord of Harrenhal, also attends as one of Alicent's courtiers.
+Prince Aegon becomes drunk and is dragged away by Otto after the latter catches him in a stupor.
+Meanwhile, a grieving Laenor refuses to speak to his wife and retreats inside the castle.

-During the night, Rhaenyra and Daemon meet on the beach and are physically intimate.
-Prince Aemond sneaks out and claims Laena's dragon Vhagar as his own, nearly falling off while riding it.
-Aemond's cousins and nephews angrily confront him, with Laena's daughter Rhaena demanding that Vhagar rightfully should be hers.
-An altercation results in Lucerys slashing Aemond's left eye with a knife.
+During the night, Rhaenyra and Daemon meet on the beach and become physically intimate.
+Prince Aemond sneaks out and claims Laena's dragon Vhagar as his own, demonstrating skill in handling the beast.
+Aemond's cousins and nephews angrily confront him, with Laena's daughter Rhaena enraged that Vhagar was taken from her.
+An altercation results in Luke slashing Aemond's left eye with a knife.
 All the royal children are brought before King Viserys.
-Queen Alicent wants Lucerys' eye gouged out as retribution.
-When Viserys refuses, a distraught Alicent grabs Viserys' Valyrian steel dagger and lunges at Lucerys.
+Queen Alicent demands Luke's eye be taken as retribution.
+When Viserys refuses to permit such an act, a distraught Alicent grabs his Valyrian steel dagger and lunges at Luke.
 Rhaenyra blocks her, but Alicent wounds the princess' arm.
 Viserys considers the matter settled when Aemond says gaining the dragon was a fair exchange for losing an eye.
-Amid claims that Rhaenyra's children are bastards, Viserys decrees that anyone doubting his grandsons' legitimacy will lose their tongue.
-Princess Rhaenys privately urges Lord Corlys to pass his title and name through their granddaughter, Baela, knowing their homosexual son Laenor did not father Rhaenyra's children.